skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Masking_API_Call_Concepts.md

 ## Dependencies

+!!! note

+    When exporting masking objects, a single export cannot contain multiple objects with the same name (e.g., two connectors with the same name).

 Most objects within the Masking Engine are compositional.
 In order to properly capture the behavior of a syncable object, you must export its dependencies along with the object itself.
 Fortunately, all the